For Current Applicants

 Email is the primary form of communication used to contact applicants.
 It is your responsibility to set spam and junk mail filters to allow the timely delivery of email correspondence and pdf. attachments from the Graduate School.
 Please be sure that the e-mail address you provide is accurate and checked frequently.

 Check your program’s application requirements for essay prompts, supplemental forms, etc. that are required.

 By Mail: Please use the following address if you are mailing application documents (transcripts, letters of recommendation, etc.) to the graduate school:

 Lewis & Clark Graduate School of Education and Counseling

 Portland, OR 97219

-By Email: Please us the following email address if you are submitting e-transcripts, essays, or resume.
+By Email: Please us the following email address if you are submitting e-transcripts.

 Application files are given to program faculty for review.
 After completing the admissions process, each program presents their admissions recommendations to the Graduate Admissions Committee.
 The Committee (whose membership includes department chairs, faculty, and the graduate school dean) reviews the recommendations and makes the final decision regarding each candidate’s admission.

 The program faculty and the Graduate Admission Committee carefully and thoughtfully consider many factors when evaluating candidates: prior academic experience and record, writing ability, references, interpersonal skills, professional experience, and program-specific requirements.
 Admissions decisions are based on a holistic assessment of an applicant’s potential to be a competent, ethical, and compassionate practitioner.
 An individual’s personal integrity and professional fitness are also relevant to the admissions process.
 Meeting the minimum entrance requirements of a given program does not guarantee admission.